 The two main causes of high ketones are:

 - Lack of insulin.
 You may suffer from insulin deficiency for the following reasons:

 - Forgetting to take insulin

-- Using insulin that is no longer active (for example: if the insulin gets too hot or cold)
+- Using insulin that is no longer active (for example, if it is too hot or too cold)

-- An insulin pump that is disconnected or not working properly
+- Using an insulin pump that is disconnected or not working properly

 - Dry mouth